namratas798/oneAPI-Hackathon/README.md

 ### STEPS IN THE PROJECT

+I] USING AI ANALYTICS TOOLKIT

     1) Importing the necessary libraries like Tensorflow, Scikit-learn extension for intel, Pillow, etc.
     2) Importing the dataset
     3) Data Preperation
       * Creating a Generator for Training Set
       * Creating a Generator for Testing Set
-4) Model Creation with oneDNN toolkit
+    4) Model Creation with AI analytics toolkit (Model used: DenseNet)
     5) Model Compilation
     6) Training the Model and Testing Predictions
+    7) Saving model as 'final_models_densenet/densenet.h5'
+    8) Deployment of the model as a Web Application using Streamlit

+II] USING oneDNN TOOLKIT

+    1) Importing the necessary libraries like Tensorflow, Scikit-learn extension for intel, Pillow, etc.
+    2) Importing the dataset
+    3) Data Preperation
+      * Creating a Generator for Training Set
+      * Creating a Generator for Testing Set
+    4) Model Creation with oneDNN toolkit  (Model used: CNN)
+    5) Model Compilation
+    6) Training the Model and Testing Predictions
     7) Saving model as 'oneDNN.h5'
-8) Deploying the Model as a Web Application using Streamlit
+    8) Deployment of the model as a Web Application using Streamlit

 </div>